LeeMorinUCF/QMB3311S22/demo_15_PP_Ch_12_Algorithms/README.md

 ```

-That seemed like a lot of thought and care, and it is,
+This seems like a lot of thought and care, and it is,
 but this process is necessary to avoid problems later.
 The extra comments pay for themselves many times over.
 The goal is not to minimize the number of keystrokes